DnDFriends/Items/README.md

 # MIT
-The Magic Item Table and its pictures
+The Magic Item Table and its pictures.